Skip to main content Skip to main menu

 The Early Years

-In 1969, the Departments of Management and Accounting created a new program called Business Systems.
-Though it was a joint program, it was administered and then quickly assimilated by Management.
+In 1969, the Departments of Management and Accounting created a program called Business Systems.
+Though it was a joint program, it was administered and quickly assimilated by Management.
 The program’s name was changed to Management Information Systems in 1971, becoming one of the first such programs in the country.

-The Department of Management contained multiple programs – Human Resources, Organizational Behavior, Business Strategy and Operations Management.
-Each had its own faculty and curriculum.
+The Department of Management contained multiple programs — Human Resources, Organizational Behavior, Business Strategy and Operations Management.
+Each had its faculty and curriculum.
 The first MIS faculty members included Ellis Scott, Larry Rausch, Asterios (Stell) Kefalas and Hugh Watson.
-Some of the MIS courses, such as Systems Analysis and Design, continue today, while most of the others have changed.
-For a programming language, students took COBOL, which was taught as a service course by the Computer Science Department.
+Some of the MIS courses, such as Systems Analysis and Design, continue today, while most of the others changed.
+For a programming language, students took COBOL, taught as a service course by the Computer Science Department.

 The IBM MoIS Grant

 Being a grant school was a tremendous boost to the program.
-It provided resources for teaching and research that would otherwise not have been available.
+It provided resources for teaching and research that otherwise would not have been available.
 For example, the Smart Office, a lab for teaching and research on the office of the future, was constructed in Caldwell 201 and an associated lab was built in Caldwell 205.
-The grant also provided credibility for the MIS program throughout the country, the university, and the college.
+The grant provided credibility for the MIS program throughout the country, the university, and the college.
 Using grant money, many of the leaders in the MIS academic field (e.g., Paul Gray, Gordon Davis, Jack Rockart and Jay Nunamaker) came to UGA for the first time and experienced what makes Athens and MIS at Georgia so special.
 Grant money also allowed additional faculty to be hired.

 The MIS Advisory Board

-The board was created in 1984 to serve as a mechanism for interacting with the business community, especially with those companies that hire our students.
-Hugh Watson initiated, and continues to coordinate, the board and most of the first board members were people known to be interested in MIS education at Georgia.
+The board was created in 1984 to serve as a mechanism for interacting with the business community, especially with those companies hiring our students.
+Hugh Watson initiated and continues to coordinate the board and most of the first board members were people interested in MIS education at Georgia.
+The board meets in the fall and spring to discuss the curriculum, changes taking place in the field, recruiting students, research opportunities and more.
+Each year, individual and company-sponsored scholarships are awarded to our best students.

 SMIS

 The Society for Information Management (SIM) is the leading professional organization for senior MIS managers.
 Previously, it was called the Society for Management Information Systems.
 In 1984, the college applied to create an Atlanta SMIS Chapter with faculty and student members.
-The application was turned down, however, because it didn’t fit the model.
+The application was turned down because it didn’t fit the model.
 Later, an Atlanta Chapter was created with Georgia’s MIS faculty in leadership roles.
-The idea of a student professional organization stuck, however, and was later created and called SMIS, which has no formal affiliation with SIM.
+The idea of a student professional organization stuck, and was later created and called SMIS, which has no formal affiliation with SIM.

 Faculty and Students from Management Science

-During the late 1970s and early 1980s, the Management Science Department developed a competing program to MIS.
+During the late 1970s and early 1980s, the Management Science Department developed a competing program for MIS.
 Due in part to the resources and recognition from the IBM MoIS grant, the MIS program thrived.
-Ultimately, the Management Science Department was disbanded and five of its faculty – Janine Aronson, Bob Brown, Pat McKeown, Andy Seila and Ton Stam – joined the MIS Department.
+Ultimately, the Management Science Department was disbanded and five of its faculty — Janine Aronson, Bob Brown, Pat McKeown, Andy Seila and Ton Stam — joined the MIS Department.
 This infusion of talent facilitated the further growth of the MIS Department.
 We consider all Management Science graduates to be part of the MIS family.

 The Brooks Hall Fire

-Brooks Hall was the home of the MIS program and the Terry College of Business for many years.
+Brooks Hall was home to the MIS program and the Terry College of Business for many years.
 This changed for two years beginning in 1995 when a fire erupted on the roof and caused the worst fire in the history of the University of Georgia.
 The fire raged throughout the day as hundreds of people watched firemen try to put out the blaze.

 Brooks Hall was closed while renovations were made and the MIS program was moved to the Dance Building on South Campus.
 A lingering memory is the sound of the classes’ music and dancing.
 The MIS faculty soon realized how much they loved North Campus and its proximity to downtown.
 We quickly tired of eating at Snelling Hall and the Georgia Center for Continuing Education.

-The MIS Department is Created
+The MIS Department Is Created

 Due to the strong economy, dot com boom, and Y2K, there was rapid growth in MIS enrollment.
 The program outgrew the Department of Management.
-With the encouragement of Dean Al Niemi, the decision was made to create a separate department.
+With the encouragement of Terry Dean Al Niemi, the decision was made to create a separate department.
 Pat McKeown was named the first MIS Department head in 1999.
 As a stand-alone department, the program became more entrepreneurial.

 Graduate Programs